 The Exmark Laser Z X-Series zero turn mower is the premium mower in the Laser Z line-up.
-It is almost an identically mower to the Toro 5000 series (minus the deck), but for obvious reasons since Toro does own Exmark.
+It is very similar to the Toro 5000 series (minus the deck), but for obvious reasons since Toro does own Exmark.
 The X-series is also comparable to the Ferris IS 3200Z and the Scag Cheetah.
 Let’s dive in!

-The X-Series features either the Kawasaki FX801V or Kawasaki FX921V engines.
-They are plenty of of power for the mower.
+The X-Series features either the Kawasaki FX801V, Kawasaki FX921V, or Kohler ECV980 EFI engines.
+Each of these engines provide plenty of power for the mower.
 They get the job done and are built for handling commercial settings.

 - 60″ or 72″ Full-Floating UltraCut Series 6 Deck